OPSILab/Data-model-mapper-frontend/docs/usage.md

 - *Tree*.
 A tree like view, with a button near each field to easily map your subfield

 - *Preview*.
-A read only JSON map settings preview
+A read only JSON map record preview

 **Code** and **View** are the same as source editor.